-In a five-page report released Wednesday, the panel alleged that Packwood committed 18 incidents of sexual misconduct from 1969 to 1990 toward his own and colleagues' staffs, a dining room hostess, a hotel desk clerk, a babysitter, a campaign worker, a Capitol elevator operator and others.
+In a five-page report, the panel alleged that Packwood committed 18 incidents of sexual misconduct from 1969 to 1990 toward his own and colleagues' staffs, a dining room hostess, a hotel desk clerk, a babysitter, a campaign worker, a Capitol elevator operator and others.

 The report suggests the five-term Republican senator from Oregon may have altered his personal diaries sometime in December 1992, knowing it was likely the committee would ask to see them _ a possible violation of federal law as well as Senate rules.

 Wednesday's report came at the end of a 2 1/2-year preliminary inquiry by the panel.
 The formal probe it will now launch ultimately could lead to punishments ranging from a rebuke to expulsion from the Senate.

 Packwood, who became chairman of the Senate Finance Committee this year, also could be stripped of that title just when the panel is shaping crucial welfare and tax legislation.

 He seemed shaken Wednesday morning as he emerged from a hearing he held on Medicare, voicing surprise that the ethics panel had listed each instance of alleged sexual misconduct.

 While he has apologized in the past for ``terribly offensive'' behavior towards women, he refused to comment Wednesday on the report's details.

 In a formal statement, Packwood said he will now ``have an opportunity to request an appearance before the committee to discuss the matter _ as I did not have a chance to appear before the committee at this preliminary stage.''